Esri/pubnub-geofencing/README.md

 # Overview
-A PubNub Block that uses ArcGIS services to implement realtime geofence triggering behaviour.
+A PubNub Function that uses ArcGIS services to implement realtime geofence triggering behaviour.

 # Features
 * Serverless architecture using ArcGIS Online and PubNub cloud solutions.